dmonaldo/cpu-scheduling-simulator/README.md

 FCFS and SRTF can use the same parse function.
 RR must use a different parse function that accounts for the time quantum.

-Compute average waiting time, response time, turnaround time and overall CPU usage for scheduler.
+Compute average waiting time, response time, turnaround time and overall CPU usage for each scheduler after processes have been run.

 Scheduler is an abstract class for FCFS, RR and SRTF.

 ###### Strengths:
-Using virtual functions to implement functions relating to FCFS, RR, and SRTF
+Proper use of an abstract class, scheduler, containing pure virtual functions and derivived classes properly implement these pure virtual functions.

 ###### Weaknesses:
-SRTF response time function was unable to be created successfully and so will always output 0.
+SRTF response time function was unable to be created successfully and therefore will always return 0.

 ###### Team Members:
 - Alex Runciman (@agrsu) - Implemented FCFS, implemented SRTF, implemented the majority of scheduler, wrote parseInputFile function,